 As well, several studies show that frequent use of tanning booths and sunlamps is associated with an increased risk of developing melanoma.

-If you have the following characteristics or conditions, you are at a higher risk of developing melanoma.
+If you have the following characteristics or conditions, you may be more affected by the damaging rays of UV radiation and at a higher risk of developing melanoma.

 - Fair skin

 - Red or blond hair